OpenUpSA/openupsa.github.io/README.md

 | `source-url`     | Any valid URL                                                                                                                    | The URL of the source of the visualisation, usually the GitHub repository                            |
 | `image` *        | The name and extension of the file (`image.jpg`).
 The file itself should be placed in `/img/visualisations`                      | The image used for the visualisation                                                                 |
 | `summary` *      | Any string, preferably limited to 150 characters.
 If you use any special characters wrap it in double quotation marks `"string"` | A summary of what the visualisation is about                                                         |

+### Other content

+Stylesheets that won't change can be placed in `_sass`. `main.scss`, in `css`, is the principal file for style changes.

+The plumbing for `types` of articles exists.
+It works exactly the same way as `themes`.
+You can create a `_types` directory, add some markdown to it for each type, and replicate the tags like they're done for `themes`.
+It was removed because it turned out we didn't really need it, but it's there in case it's useful in the future.

+`_academy` is a directory with stories from the old journalism academy.

+`_miscellaneous` is a directory where you can put orphaned (mini)sites.
+It's a good place for OpenUp projects that for one reason or another no longer have a home, yet are still something we want to show people.
+If possible, it's probably better if these projects have a repository of their own, but using this directory can be a big time saver.